Our Latest Publications

 12 January 2024

 Navigating the complexities of separation can be an emotionally draining experience, involving considerations such as property settlements and parenting arrangements.
-Amidst these challenges, it is crucial to turn your attention towards reviewing and updating your will and enduring documents.
-Our goal is to make this process as simple as possible in order to ensure that your estate plan reflects your wishes after a separation.
+Amidst these challenges, it is crucial to turn your attention towards reviewing and updating your Will and enduring power of attorney documents.
+Our goal is to make this process as simple as possible to help ensure that your estate plan reflects your change in intentions after a separation.

 Don’t wait until the divorce is finalised!

-Contrary to common belief, separation itself does not automatically invalidate your will or enduring power of attorney (EPOA).
-Failing to update these legal documents after separation may mean that your estate is not distributed in accordance with your wishes.
+Contrary to common belief, separation itself does not automatically invalidate your Will or enduring power of attorney (EPOA).
+Failing to update these legal documents after separation may mean that your estate is not distributed or handled how you intend.

 29 August 2022